 • A copy of the bill of sale or proof of ownership (home-built boats without a bill of sale may submit a declaration under oath)

-• A current, full side view photo of the pleasure craft
+• A current, full-side view photo of the boat

 How Much Does it Cost To Licence a Pleasure Craft in Saskatchewan?